> Read Craig’s review of St. Martin-in-the-Fields Check out my London blog for a full review, with more photos

 The church also has strong connections with the Admiralty.
 Tradition demands that the bells are rung every time we win a naval battle.

 Some of the people buried here include Nell Gwyn – Charles II’s mistress – the artist William Hogarth, and Thomas Chippendale – the cabinet maker extraordinaire.

 St. Martin-in-the-Fields is famous for its classical orchestra – the Academy of St. Martin-in-the-Fields.
 If you turn up in the evening then you can catch a show by candlelight, or you can settle for the free ones every lunchtime (donations welcome).

 Concerts are typically held at 1.05 PM on Mondays, Tuesdays and Fridays.
 Evening concerts are held at 7.30 PM on Thursdays, Fridays and Saturdays.

 Since the end of World War I St. Martin’s church has gained a worthy reputation for helping the homeless – setting up soup kitchens and charity collections.

 The Pearly Kings and Queens Harvest Festival is held on the first Sunday of October, when Cockney stall-holders and market-traders from the East End of London gather in their outfits to raise a little money.

 |Awful 0%||Poor 0%||Okay 20%||Good 80%||Great 0%|

-If you enjoy this then try: National Gallery (you can walk it in less than 2 mins) and National Portrait Gallery (you can walk it in less than 2 mins).
+If you enjoy this then try: National Gallery (you can walk it in less than 2 mins); National Portrait Gallery (you can walk it in less than 2 mins) and Trafalgar Square (you can walk it in less than 2 mins).